 Alterations in mitochondrial metabolism and bioenergetics have been implicated in a wide array of chronic disease states and aging.
-We are attempting to understand the ways in which mitochondrial function is altered in diseases of overnutrition such as obesity and type 2 diabetes and how exercise can confer protection against these conditions.
+We are attempting to understand the ways in which mitochondrial function is altered in response to chronic disease states such as overnutrition, obesity, type 2 diabetes, and heart failure and how exercise can confer protection against these conditions.
 With aging and under states of chronic nutrient overload, skeletal muscle mitochondria display a preference for fat oxidation at the expense of other substrates whereas exercise training mitigates this phenotype (1,2,3,4).
 From these observations, we are trying to understand the consequences of this nutrient-induced "metabolic inflexibility" on the whole organism, skeletal muscle physiology and function, and mitochondrial health.
-In longstanding collaborations with the laboratory of Debbie Muoio, we have developed expertise in the area of mitochondrial and skeletal muscle physiology and metabolism, exercise, age-related metabolic decline, as well as the design and interpretation of mass spectrometry-based metabolic profiling experiments (5,6,7,8).
+In longstanding collaborations with the laboratory of Debbie Muoio, we have developed expertise in the area of skeletal muscle and heart mitochondrial physiology and metabolism, exercise, age-related metabolic decline, as well as the design and interpretation of mass spectrometry-based metabolic flux and profiling experiments (5,6,7,8).